 - Pre-heat the oven to 350F

 - Crinkle up the foil and unravel it on a cookie sheet or baking pan.
 (You may need to use 2 trays, depending on how many mussels you have) The extra grooves in the foil will help the mussels sit straight up and flat so that the mussels can't tilt sideways which will prevent the cheese from sliding out while it's baking.

 - Gently squeeze each mussel against the shell over the sink or bowl to remove any excess water that ice may have left behind and place them on the foil.

-- Once all the water has been removed, pull each mussel out of the shell and place it back in its original place.
-This will make easier to eat once the cheese has been baked onto the mussels.
+- Once all the water has been removed, pull each mussel out of the shell and then place it back in its shell.
+This will make it easier to eat once the cheese has been baked onto the mussels.

 - Spread approximately 1 heaping teaspoon of garlic cream cheese on each mussel, mainly focusing around the top and bottom part of the shell where there are large gaps.
 Place the mussel back on the foil.
 Adjust the mussels so they are sitting straight and are not tilted.
 We don't want any of that yummy cheese to slide off while it's baking.